connected-web/town-builder-game/templates/rulebook-template.md

 ### Builder's Token

 The _Builder's Token_ is a physical marker that indicates which player goes first each round.
-The player with the _Builder's Token_ expands the town and gets to play first each round.
-Players can claim the _Builder's Token_ for themselves by claiming the _Town Hall_ on their turn.
+The player with the _Builder's Token_ expands the town by placing a new tile, and gets to place a worker first each round.
+Players can claim the _Builder's Token_ for themselves by being the first to place a worker on the _Town Hall_ tile on their turn.

 ## Knights